 I’m never shocked when I hear about people doing stupid things.
 I mean, I live in Florida.
-People doing stupid things happens pretty much on a daily basis down here.
+People doing stupid things happens pretty much daily down here.
 There are some things that I look at and think, “How many people were doing this that they had to make a sign telling them not to do it?”

 I mean, it might only be one.
-For example, there are now these signs on the Mexico pavilion at Epcot in Walt Disney World because someone thought it would be a good idea to climb the steps of the Aztek pyramid outside.
+For example, there are signs on the Mexico pavilion at Epcot in Walt Disney World because someone thought it would be a good idea to climb the steps of the Aztek pyramid outside.

 I really want to know what it says over the third panel.
 What was the person in that picture trying to do with the toilet?

 Here’s another one from Thailand where I can’t believe it was happening so much they needed to make a sign: